WillYallop/static-site-generator/core/markdown/routes.md

 ];
 ```

-> IMPORTANT: Each object in the paramLookup array represents a page, so on build it will only generate as many blog pages as the results you set here.
+> IMPORTANT: Each object in the paramLookup array represents a page, so on build it will only generate as many blog pages as the results you return/set here.